mattmassicotte/XCLint/README.md

 Just point the `xclint` binary at your `.xcodeproj`.
 Check out its `-h` flag for more usage.

-⚠️ `.xclint.yml` support is a WIP.
-It does not work correctly at the moment.

 ```
 # xclint /path/to/MyProject.xcodeproj
 ```